 This course will explore the historical development of the biological sciences over the past two centuries.
 Topics to be studied include: Darwin and evolutionary theories of the origin of species, including religious objections and social applications; materialist theories of heredity and development; eugenics and the application of scientific theories of genetics to human social issues; and the rise of molecular genetics, the biotechnology industry, cloning and gene editing.
 Students will learn about how current scientific issues affect the political process, societal norms, business decisions, and their day-to-day lives.

 HIS462 Modern U.S. Political Ideologies and Issues: Advanced

 Why are conservatives such jerks?
 Why are liberals so clueless?
-We live in a culture that encourages us to demonize those who vote for the other political party.
+We live in a culture that encourages us to demonize those who hold different political views than we do.
 This class seeks to overcome that divide by discovering how kind, thoughtful people can come to drastically different conclusions about what is best for the country.
 After spending half of the semester seeking to uncover the core values of conservatives and liberals, the course turns to careful analyses of modern issues that divide the American electorate, such as immigration, health care, and inequality.
 The final project requires groups of students to research a modern issue of their choosing, find compelling arguments from the political left and right about how to solve that issue, and lead the class through a careful analysis of the arguments.